 U.S. longline-caught mahi mahi is subject to strict regulations to limit the accidental catch of sea turtles and other species and therefore receives a "Good Alternative" ranking.

 Mahi mahi is primarily available as fresh or frozen fillets.
 Most mahi mahi found in the US market is imported.

 Mahi mahi is a beautiful and acrobatic fish, popular with sport anglers.
-It grows and matures quickly so it can probably withstand concentrated fishing pressure.
-However, scientists still know very little about the overall population size of mahi mahi and this unknown is cause for concern.
+It grows and matures quickly possibly allowing it to withstand heavy fishing pressure.
+However, scientists still know very little about the overall population size and this lack of data is cause for concern.

-Commercial fishermen primarily use longlines and hook-and-line gear to catch mahi mahi.
-There is considerable concern about bycatch from longlining as sea turtles, seabirds, sharks and marine mammals get caught or entangled, often resulting in injury or death.
-Fisheries using hook-and-line gear (such as troll, pole-and-line, or handline), catch little to no bycatch and therefore are typically a low conservation concern.
+Mahi mahi is caught primarily using longlines and hook-and-line gear.
+There is considerable concern about bycatch [Glossary] from longlining [Glossary] as sea turtles, seabirds, sharks and marine mammals get caught or entangled in the gear, often resulting in injury or death for these animals.
+Fisheries that employ troll, pole-and-line, or handline gear have little to no bycatch and therefore are typically a low conservation concern.
 However, well-managed longline fisheries using a suite of measures to reduce incidental catch can also be more sustainable.